 After the 3 weeks that I was in based in Memphis, my team and I packed up and started off on a 2-day travel journey to Trenton, NJ aka which the last stop to our 10-month adventure.
 Up North we would working with an organization called HomeFront whose mission is to end homelessness in Central New Jersey.
 For the majority of April that is where I was stationed.

 We arrived on a Thursday and hit the ground running!
 Orientation was on a Friday and then that Saturday I so happily found myself in New York City.

 NYC has been a home for me for the past 2 year and it was where I was before starting AmeriCorps NCCC.
 It was happy to be returned home!

-Looking out on the skyline as we drove into Newark Penn Station I felt like I was arriving home.
-On my 9th month of AmeriCorps I am happy to say I had found a way back to a city that makes me feel happy, energized, and adventurous!
+Looking out on the skyline as we drove into Newark to Penn Station I felt a peaceful sense of homecoming.
+I had found a way back to a city that makes me feel happy, energized, and adventurous!
 While there I had to do and eat all of my favorite things in the city.
 Easy to say but hard to do.

 After walking a total of 10.8 miles (New Yorker pace) I’d say I accomplished most of what I wanted to do that day.
 Some included my favorite pizza and ice cream shops, seeing a college friend (shout out AllyCat!), and soaking up the city’s energy and sun.
 It was great for me to start off the last month of AmeriCorps NCCC in a place that I feel understands me most.
 Now I am re-energized and ready to take on the last month.